conduktor/conduktor-docs/docs/gateway/get-started/kubernetes.md

 > We recommend you use the version of Gateway that comes pre-configured with the Helm chart.
 You can adjust the version in your values property according to the supported Gateway version, if required.

-> Breaking changes column only lists **breaking change in the Helm chart**.
+> Breaking changes column only lists a **breaking change in the Helm chart**.
 See Conduktor [release notes](https://docs.conduktor.io/changelog/) to determine whether there are breaking changes within the artifacts.

 ### Helm chart compatibility